Plant-Based Collagen vs. Marine Collagen: Which Is Better?

 And if you’re taking Cureveda’s radiant skin supplements, you’ll also likely feel better overall, because what you’re really doing is feeding your cells, not just your mirror.

-There’s no single right answer to the question plant based collagen vs marine collagen.
+There’s no single right answer to the question of plant-based collagen vs marine collagen.
 One is not universally better than the other.

 Ask yourself: